christopherWilliams98/risk-agent/report/report.md

 The training process could benefit from systematic hyperparameter optimization through techniques such as population-based training or Bayesian optimization.
 This could help identify optimal values for critical parameters such as the learning rates and loss weighting coefficients.

 Performance optimizations could focus on more efficient neural network architectures, such as quantization-aware training or architecture search to find better trade-offs between model capacity and inference speed.
 The MCTS implementation could also be extended to support distributed computation, enabling larger-scale training and evaluation across multiple machines.

+# Conclusion
+This thesis implemented and investigated several approaches to optimizing MCTS for playing Risk, focusing on parallelization, playout efficiency, and position evaluation.
+Our experiments demonstrated that tree parallelization effectively improves simulation throughput, even at high concurrency levels.
+This performance gain validates the effectiveness of our parallelization approach using local mutexes and virtual losses, showing that MCTS can successfully leverage parallel and concurrent computation to improve decision-making, despite the overhead of synchronization.

+The investigation of playout efficiency revealed that early cutoff with reliable evaluation can significantly enhance playing strength.
+Agents using a 25-move cutoff with resource evaluation substantially outperformed the baseline agent using full playout, achieving a 75.2% win rate against it.
+However, our evaluation function comparison highlighted a crucial caveat: the quality of position evaluation is critical for this approach to succeed and unreliable evaluation can negate the benefits of increased simulation throughput.

+These findings provide practical guidelines for implementing MCTS in complex games like Risk.
+They suggest that optimal performance comes from combining parallel tree search with early cutoff, but only when supported by robust position evaluation.
+Future work could explore the application of deep learning and reinforcement learning techniques to develop more accurate evaluation functions and a more targeted tree search policy, potentially through self-play.